keeperdao/hidingbook-api-docs/docs/client.md

 Make a call to the `POST /orders` endpoint to post the order to the HidingBook for validation.
 The server will alert you of any errors, insufficient balances, or insufficient allowances.

 #### When the user is to approve allowances
-Allowances are to be made where the spender is the 0xv4 `verifyingContract` provided in the `/info` endpoint.
+Allowances are to be made where the spender is the 0xv4 `verifyingContract` provided in the `GET /info` endpoint.

 #### When the user wants to view orders
 Make a call to the `GET /orders` endpoint to get the user's orders.
 Specify the user's address as the maker.
 From there you can display them on the screen, present state and fill % information, and give the user the option to cancel an order.
 The order's status corresponds with 0x's `enum OrderStatus`